jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-03-29-form-for-formed-forms.markdown

 ```
 Refresh again, and we get another error: `undefined method 'persisted?'`.
 We know the drill by now: `persisted?` is an activerecord method that returns a boolean that tells us whether or not an object has been persisted to the database.
 At this point we have a couple of options.

 We can define `persisted?` and basically be done.
+As long as the `Search` class has a defined attribute for every field in the form, the page will load error free.
 ``` ruby
 class Search